-To assist with maintaining a secure and safe environment at Norman Park State School, all visitors to the school must first go to the office to sign in and check in via the Check In Qld App for contact tracing purposes.
+To assist with maintaining a secure and safe environment at Norman Park State School, all visitors to the school must present at the office promptly on arrival to the school grounds.

-Parents or carers who are volunteering at school must be fully vaccinated for COVID-19.
-Volunteers must attend the school office, sign in, check in via the Check In Qld App, display vaccination status to office staff, and receive a Visitor's sticker.
+Parents or carers who are volunteering at school must attend the school office, sign in, and receive a Visitor's sticker.
 This sticker is required for security as well as in the event of an emergency.